These questions will help you plan what and how to write successful pet product packaging copy.

 1. What are your brand’s most important attributes?

-Perhaps you consider yourselves classic, conservative, serious and professional?
-Or maybe you’re modern, smart, innovative and playful?
-What about casual, natural, trustworthy and caring?
+Perhaps you consider yourselves classic, conservative, and professional?
+Or maybe you’re modern, innovative, and playful?
+What about casual, natural, and approachable?

 2. What do your ideal customers care about most?

 You want your product to appeal to your ideal customer.
 You can’t do that if the copy doesn’t resonate with them.
 But when you know (1) what matters most to your customers and (2) what your product does or offers better than anyone else, then you’ll know what you need to write about in your pet product packaging copy.

 For example: Let’s say you make heavy-duty dog beds specifically designed for dogs with destructive habits.
 You’re targeting dog owners looking for a product that’s going to last a while; they don’t want to keep spending on beds.
 You might use the words “indestructible”, “long-lasting”, “scratch-proof” or “chew-resistant” on the box.
 And, if applicable, you might even highlight the warranty period!

 3. What keywords do you want to focus on?